Lubrum/Data_Analysis-Technical-Drawing/README.md

 The data is about students from Technical Drawing disciplines from a Brazilian University.

-# What data do we have?
+# What data do I have?

 Two different datasets were provided:

 1- Student data separated by undergraduating course, from all professors (without the information about who ministered the discipline).

 2- Student data from one specific professor from the discipline.

 We have the following variables/columns for the dataset 1 by student: